Avraham Neguise: Political and social activism

 Neguise founded and served as director-general of South Wing to Zion, an organisation representing Ethiopian immigrants, and is known for his role in leading the struggle to bring the rest of Ethiopian Jewry to Israel.

-In 2007, Neguise protested the end of Israel's programs in Ethiopia to support aliyah.
+In 2007 Neguise protested the end of Israel's programs in Ethiopia to support aliyah.
 He said that the remaining community of Ethiopian Jews had established a synagogue, that the reports he received on the community were distressing, and that the Falash Mura remaining in Addis Ababa should be allowed to immigrate to Israel as well.

 He established the Atid Ehad (One Future) party, which contested the 2006 Knesset elections, but received only 0.4% of the vote and failed to win a seat.
 He subsequently joined the Jewish Home, and was placed eighth on its list for the 2009 elections.
 However, the party won only three seats and he did not become a Knesset member.

 Political career

 Prior to the 2013 elections he joined Likud, and was placed 48th on the joint Likud Yisrael Beiteinu list, again failing to win a seat when the alliance won only 31 seats.
 Prior to the 2015 Knesset elections he was placed 27th on the Likud list.
 He was elected to the Knesset as Likud won 30 seats.
 Neguise became the only Israeli of Ethiopian origin to be elected to the 20th Knesset.

-As a Member of the Knesset, he focuses on social issues such as helping new immigrants integrate into Israeli society, providing support and education for youth in underprivileged neighborhoods.
+As a Member of the Knesset he focused on social issues such as helping new immigrants integrate into Israeli society, providing support and education for youth in underprivileged neighborhoods.
 "I want to make sure that laws passed in the Knesset are actually implemented, like the one requiring Ethiopian immigrants to be hired in government offices and government-owned companies," he said.
 Neguise expressed confidence that the diversity of the incoming Knesset was a positive development: "We have representatives of women, new immigrants and Arabs, and I think we can all work together in the Knesset."
 He has appealed to the Knesset not to wait until a coalition is formed to bring all Ethiopians Jews to Israel.